 - Wrote a static analysis framework to lower defect rate and maintain consistency across 60,000 plugins.

-- Occasionally dove into the Nessus engine to add features my team needed.
+- Occasionally dove into the Nessus engine to add language features my team needed.

 Tenable Network Security Inc., Nessus Plugins Dept.